Azure/simdem/demo_scripts/simdem/prerequisites/script.md

 # Understanding Prerequisites

+Prerequisite scripts are scripts that must be run in order for another script to work.
+When SimDem finds a pre-requisite section it will test whether the steps have been completed (see validation below).
+If the validation tests fail then the code blocks in the pre-requisite script are executed.

-There aren't really any pre-requisites for this tutorial / demo, but this is a convenient place to explain how they work.
+There aren't really any pre-requisites for this tutorial / demo.
+Howeve,r this document is inserted as a pre-requisite so that we can see how they work.

-# Syntax
+# Syntax Prerequisites

 The prerequisites section starts with a heading of `# prerequisites`.